fengxia41103/myblog/content/thoughts/prototyping.md

 thing.
 In my opinion it serves four important functions:

 1. It proves the concept.
-Nothing is more valuable than knowing the path in mind is not a dea end.
+Nothing is more valuable than knowing the path in mind is not a dead end.
 This applies in particular to those projects that have large share of uncertainties.
 Taking a trip to Mars is not mind-boggling if you know your friend John has just traveled there and back.
 But if you were the first one sent to Mars, oh boy.

 2. It formulates a design.
 Over the process of building a prototype, key components will be researched, evaluated, adopted, developed, integrated and tested.
 System boundaries will emerge.
 Key functions and services will be grouped into at least three tiers: low-hanging fruits, hard but do-ables, and dont-know-hows.
 This knowledge, in turn,  will drive task priorities, task estimation, and risk evaluation.
 All these will become a cornerstone of the system design so it will be practical, executable, and working.

 3. It builds communication.
-Building prototypes involvs lots of discussions.
-Clients brain dupms their expectations to dev team, while dev team internalizes those business functions into a coherent picture illustrated using their familiar technology jargons.
+Building prototypes involves lots of discussions.
+Clients brain dumps their expectations to dev team, while dev team internalizes those business functions into a coherent picture illustrated using their familiar technology jargon.
 Details that hold importance but have been neglected will be discovered and ironed out.
-A common knowledge base and a common vocabulary will be buit over the course.
-Instead of business syntax on one side (requirements) while some technology jargons on the other (SQL?
+A common knowledge base and a common vocabulary will be built over the course.
+Instead of business syntax on one side (requirements) while some technology jargon on the other (SQL?
 Queue?), we now have a vocabulary that all could understand, contribute, and use to effectively communicate.
 Back in the MBA days I recall a case on Starbucks.
 One of the company's